someoneusedmyname/PHP-SYNTAX-GUIDE/README.md

 # PHP-SYNTAX-GUIDE

-12 PHP Syntax Categories with Examples
+##12 PHP Syntax Categories with Examples

+A general note, all lines of code need to end with a semicolon or your webpage will not load and you will see a "HTTP Error 500".

 ## PHP Single & Multi-line Comments